 Skipping Warm-up and Cool-down Exercises

 I must confess, I am very guilty of this.
-Back when I started my love affair with the treadmill, I would get on the machine without stretching and start walking.
+Back when I started my love affair with treadmill and spin bike exercise, I would get on the machine without stretching and start training.
 Back when I first got my Zwift treadmill and running in the Zwift program I would go straight to sprinting!

 To make matters worse, I’d hop off the treadmill after a long workout and go about my day.
 I would notice feeling lightheaded after working out but it went away after a while so I thought nothing of it.